 Now you have your boat and drogue sorted, the next thing needed is to select a suitable fly rod and reel combo.
 While any rod will do the trick, to get the most effective use of their time on the water most loch-style anglers use slightly longer rods.
 Typically loch style rods are 10-11ft long, with line weights between #5 -#7 being popular.

 The use of a longer rod when fishing loch-style gives many advantages.
 The extra length helps anglers achieve longer casts with less effort (longer lever / particularly if you are sitting as in comp fishing conditions), makes line pick up easier off the water, allows less false casting and makes it easier to hold more line in the air when needed.
 Basically longer rods will allow you to keep your flies in the water longer!
 The longer length will also more effectively enable you to ‘hang’ and ‘dibble’ your flies before lifting out off the water.

 My preference is to use a 10 foot six weight rod for fishing teams of wets, and a 9’6 or 10ft five weight rod for fishing multiple dries.
-Rods like the Airflo Nemesis, Airflo Blade, Scott Flex and Scott Radian are all available in 10 foot models and come in a range of prices, actions and line weights to suit different angler’s needs.
+Rods like the Scott Centric and Primal RAW are both available in 10 foot models and come in a range of prices, actions and line weights to suit different angler’s needs.

 Reels for loch style don’t need to be top end models, and having extra spools for your reel is a great advantage as it allows for fast line changes while on the water.
 The Lamson Liquid Set is ideal mid- priced option, and coming with extra spools allows you to have multiple lines rigged and ready to go while on the water.
 A quick spool change can let you swap between fishing a floating to a full sinking or intermediate line easily.